 In April 2022, we entered into an Open Market Sale AgreementSM with Jefferies LLC (Jefferies) implementing an "at-the-market" offering program (the Jefferies ATM Offering Program), pursuant to which we may offer and sell, from time to time and at our option, up to an aggregate of \$65.0 million of shares of our common stock through Jefferies, acting as sales agent.
 Jefferies is entitled to a fixed commission rate of up to 3.0% of the gross sales proceeds of shares sold under the Jefferies ATM Offering Program.
-During 2022, we sold an aggregate of 1,421,627 shares of common stock at a weighted-average price of \$3.09 per share for net proceeds of approximately \$4.0 million under the Jefferies ATM Offering Program.
-During the nine months ended September 30, 2023, we sold an aggregate of 5,846,099 shares of common stock at a weighted-average price of \$2.19 per share for net proceeds of approximately \$12.3 million under the Jefferies ATM Offering Program.
+During the year ended December 31, 2023, we sold an aggregate of 10,530,795 shares of common stock at a weighted-average price of \$1.82 per share for net proceeds of approximately \$18.4 million under the Jefferies ATM Offering Program.
+During the three months ended March 31, 2024, we sold an aggregate of 5,045,518 shares of common stock at a weighted-average price of \$1.79 per share for net proceeds of approximately \$8.6 million under the Jefferies ATM Offering Program of which \$0.8 million was included in other receivables as of March 31, 2024.